 Gdf15-/- dams have no differences in milk production or milkfat percentage

 To determine the effect of Gdf15 knockout during in pregnancy on lactation in the postnatal period, we conducted a milk volume assessment at postnatal day 10.
 We found no differences between Gdf15+/+and Gdf15-/- dams in the volume of milk produced at peak lactation.
 The amount of weight lost by dams after nursing (Figure 6A, p=0.7) or and weight gained by pups during nursing (Figure 6B, p=0.7) was similar between genotypes, though highly variable between dams.
 Next, we evaluated whether the major macronutrient in milk, fat, was changed by Gdf15 knockout.
 To do this, we collected whole milk between PND 14-17 and evaluated milk fat percentage.
 We found that milk fat percentage was similar between strains (Figure 6C, p=0.93).
-Despite reductions in maternal levels of Gdf15 in the Gdf15-/- dams during pregnancy, mammary gland development, and lactation there is no apparent impact lactational volume milk fat content.
+Despite reductions in maternal levels of Gdf15 in the Gdf15-/- dams during pregnancy, mammary gland development, and lactation there is no apparent impact on milk volume or milk fat content.

 Gdf15-/- pups accrete body mass at similar rates compared to Gdf15+/+ pups